SPICE

 Danish, Dutch, Estonian, Faroese, Finnish, French, German, Icelandic, Italian, Latvian, Lithuanian, Norwegian, Swedish

-Rights Sold: S.C.
-Chinese, Korean, Portuguese
+Rights Sold: C.C: Chinese, S.C.
+Chinese, Indonesian, Korean, Portuguese, Spanish

 DESCRIPTION: